-It can be equally successful with younger pupils, says Stephen Fewell, especially as they are all used to online learning as a result of COVID.
-But you’ll still need a well-organised tutor who has plenty of ideas to keep interest levels high.
+It can be equally successful with younger pupils, says Stephen Fewell, it requires a well-organised tutor who has plenty of ideas to keep interest levels high.
 ‘You might send them a PowerPoint presentation you look at together at the same time, you might send them a hand out […] and you can embed little quizzes and VT clips, all of that is much more reliable now,’ he says.

 When not to tutor online

-There’s no doubt that some parents have gone overboard with online tutoring during the pandemic – something that can leave children feeling stressed and overloaded, particularly when some or all of their school lessons are already online.
+There’s no doubt that some parents went overboard with online tutoring during the pandemic.
+You can have too much of a good thing and it can leave children feeling stressed and overloaded, particularly when some or all of their school lessons are already online.
 Think twice before signing them up to even more online learning and remember that if they’re falling behind in a certain topic, chances are their classmates are too – and the teacher will have a duty to bring them up to speed.

 The death of traditional tutoring?

 For now at least, having a real time, real life tutor in the room continues to be the gold standard option for many parents.
 But change is in the air.
 The rise of online tuition is bringing in families who wouldn’t previously have been able to access one-to-one tutoring.